 Keeping your word

 When you make an oral or verbal vow, you are giving your word that you will perform on your promise.
+If you borrow something, you must pay it back.
 For making such a solemn and sacred commitment, you need to understand what you are doing and take it seriously.

 Translated by Yi Ming